Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-Lock - Select this button to prevent the current pay run from being calculated.
-This can be useful in cases where you have multiple users who access the payroll, but one user needs to make important changes without the payroll being affected by another logged in user who is also making changes.
+Lock - Click this button to prevent the current payroll from being calculated.
+This can be useful in cases where you have multiple users who access the payroll, but one user needs to make important changes without the payroll being affected by another active user (i.e. one who is logged in) who is also making changes.
 For example, you should avoid calculating the payroll while another user is adding new employees to the payroll.
 In such a case, you would choose the Lock button during the add-employee process, and then unlock the payroll once the employees are added.

 Use this cell to enter a name for the payroll in order to differentiate it from other payrolls on the screen.

-Use this cell to specify the calculation method that will be used when the payroll is processed.
+Use this cell to specify the calculation method that will be used when the payroll is calculated.
 Pay types can be any of the following:

 This cell displays the current pay period, which can be defined as the current time frame for which employees are being paid.
 For example, if your payroll is set to semi-monthly, this cell will begin incrementing from 1 through 24 throughout the year (24 pays per year).
 This cell is uneditable and is generated sequentially by the program after each successful pay run.